 School meals are provided at a cost of £2.35 per day.
 Meals are provided free to those who have this entitlement.
 Currently all children in EYFS and KS1 (Y1, Y2, Y3 and Y4) are entitled to a free school meal.

-It is our school policy that when children have lunches regularly, the lunches must be ordered in advance using the form link below.
+It is our school policy that when children have lunches regularly, the lunches must be ordered in advance.
 Orders are made for a 3 week cycle.
-This cycle will run until November when the form with will be updated for the next cycle.
+This cycle will run until May when the menu with will be updated for the next cycle.
 Please only choose meals if your child is not going to be bringing in a packed lunch, as the meals are prepared in advance and if your child does not eat them, food will be wasted and you may still be charged.
 Please also make sure you head over to Parent Pay and load on funds, unless your child is eligible for Free School Meals, if you are not sure if your child is eligible please contact the school office on 01772 421 599.
 As stated above the cost of the meals are £2.35 per day.

 If you are planning for your child/ren to have one-off lunches please make payment for the lunch on Parent Pay first and then contact the school office to confirm your meal choice.
 Families who order a lunch ‘on the day’ are asked to make payment on Parent Pay and then contact the school office by 10.30am on the day they are to be taken.
 This is in order for our admin and kitchen teams to be able to accurately forecast, order and produce the number of lunches which will be needed.